Preparing Property for Rain After Wildfire

 Increased Risk of Flooding After Fires

-Properties located within fire burn areas and located downstream of may be at a higher risk for flash floods, mudflows, and debris flows.
+Properties located within and downstream of fire burn scar areas may be at a higher risk for flash floods, mudflows, and debris flows.

 The National Weather Service expects debris flows to become more likely during periods of intense rainfall.
 Be prepared by: